 - Compare yourself to other users to keep you motivated

 - The Concept2 rower has a very high customer satisfaction rating.
 Click here and see for yourself

 One review I found particularly compelling since I have knee issues.
-And my guess is that you do too, if you’re at the For-Knees website.
-The guy was a marathon runner, who apparently burned out his knees and now needs a low impact way to stay in shape, instead of miles of knee pounding on pavement.
+And my guess is that you do too if you’re at the For-Knees website.
+The guy was a marathon runner, who apparently burned out his knees and now needs a low impact way to stay in shape, instead of miles of knee pounding on the pavement.